 The litter box lived in our foyer for about a year.
 A year of me grimacing as I walked past it constantly headed up or down the stairs, in or out the door.
 Finally I had an “ah ha!” moment.
 Let’s cut into the dead space under the stairs and shove that box back in there.
 Ok, so it should look a little nicer than that, but there was my initial plan.
 Our laundry closet claims most of the under stair space (it’s behind the closet door on the left), but then as far as we knew there was nothing.

-Under Dylan's watchful eye, Trent cut the initial hole so we could see exactly what we were dealing with:
+Under our son’s watchful eye, Trent cut the initial hole so we could see exactly what we were dealing with:

 Added drawer fronts:

 Finally, we added textured wall paper and wood trim before painting the drawers semi-gloss white to match the existing trim and closet doors.
 Screwed the frame for the cat door in place (we’ve left the actual door off while the cats adjust).
 Added bronze drawer pulls to match those in the kitchen.

 Here’s a look at the completed project (and glimpse of our freshly painted door & shined kickplate that I mentioned needed a little TLC):